SharifAmit/OpticNet-71/README.md

 ## Folder Structure Rearrangement

 - The folder stucture for this dataset neeeds to be rearranged.
-We have provided a script, please run the script below script.
+We have provided a script, please run the ipython notebook.

 ```
-data_preprocess_sri2014.py --datadir=
+data_preprocess_sri2014.ipynb
 ```

 - The structure will look like this before rearrangement.